Sallo97/SPM_Project-Wavefront_Pattern/README.md

 - **parallel_fastflow_dynamic_chunk [length of a row/column of the matrix] [num of theads to spawn]** = a parallel execution using FastFlow which uses dynamic chunk sizes.
 - **parallel_mpi [lenght of a row/column of the matrix]** = parallel execution utilizing MPI and OMP.

 ### Scripts
-In the root directory inside the 'script' folder are present some script that tests the various binary.
+In the root directory inside the 'script' folder are present the following scripts:
+- **general.sh** = compiles the project and execute all test cases.
+- **compile.sh** = compiles the project inside the build directory at root.
+- **log_dirs.sh** = checks if the log directories inside result are present, if not creates them.
+- **measurement_scripts** = contains the tests for all implementations.

 ### More Information
 More information regarding the implementation and performance measurements of the project are present in the